ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 mvn clean spring-boot:run
 ```

 3. Wait for `store-api` to be up and running.
-It is configured to create the needed tables on `mysql`.
+It is configured to create all needed tables on `mysql`.

 ### Create connectors